Horse Sense: Plot

 Michael is put to work early the next morning, although every task he is assigned by Tommy is deliberately sabotaged to make his labor harder, as revenge for his earlier neglect.
 Michael eventually confronts Tommy regarding his behavior, and reveals that he only got along with him at their family reunion years ago because they were the only children at the event.
 Michael, no longer caring if his parents cancel his trip, demands Tommy to leave him alone.
 The next morning, Twister reprimands Michael for his lazy behavior and his treatment toward Tommy.
-During their discussion, Michael is surprised to learn that the Biggs are suffering financial problems.
+During their discussion, Michael is surprised to learn that the Biggs family is suffering financial problems.
 He wonders aloud why no one told him this.
 Twister points out that his family thinks Michael is too spoiled and lazy to understand this.
 He tells Michael off to reexamine his attitude at once.

 Michael realizes how selfish he has been and begins adapting to life on the ranch.
 He mends his relationship with Tommy, who reveals his father was terminally ill, and his medical bills combined with the loss of labor from his death snowballed into financial woes.
 Later, Michael is upset when Jules tells him that the ranch will be foreclosed soon because of late mortgage payments as the result of low profits.
 The bank plans to auction the family's ranch and personal property at the end of the month.
 This makes him feel a lot worse upon realizing why Jules sent Tommy to Los Angeles and further regretting not putting his social life on hold for family.

 Michael returns to Los Angeles after a month on the ranch, but realizes that he no longer enjoys his old lifestyle.
 He is able to tame a nervous horse from a lesson he learned from Mule in Montana.
 Michael ends his relationship with Gina after realizing that she is a rich snob.
 When Michael chastises Glenn for not helping the Biggs, he learns that Glenn had offered them financial aid, but Jules was too prideful to accept it.
 Michael sells his Porsche and returns to Montana to present the money from the sale to keep the ranch operational until a permanent solution can be devised.
 Jules graciously rejects Michael's offer and suggests that it is time for her and Tommy to move on.

 On the day of the auction, Michael recalls a real estate class he took that taught about the concept of a land trust, which, if arranged in conjunction with the bank, would allow the Biggs to remain on the property indefinitely regardless of the debt.
 Michael successfully negotiates the terms with the bank.
 Jules agrees to let Michael continue working on the ranch and spend more time with the family.
 Later, Tommy and Michael finish a tree house that Tommy and his father had never completed.